-1. All non-supervisory civil service employees of the Washington State Department of Social and Health Services working in

-Juvenile Rehabilitation Community Services excluding confidential employees, internal auditors, supervisors, Washington Management Service employees (on and after July 1, 2004), employees in other bargaining units and employees historically excluded from the unit by orders of the Washington Personnel Resources Board or its predecessors.
+1. All non-supervisory civil service registered nurse employees of the Department of Social and Health Services, excluding supervisors, the classifications of Registered Nurse 4 and Nursing Consultant Advisor, confidential employees, internal auditors, Washington Management Service employees (on and after July 1, 2004), employees in other bargaining units, and employees historically excluded from the unit by orders of the Washington Personnel Resources Board or its predecessors.

-2. All supervisory civil service employees of the Washington State Department of Social and Health Services working in Juvenile Rehabilitation Community Services excluding confidential employees, internal auditors, non-supervisors, Washington Management Service employees (on and after July 1, 2004), employees in other bargaining units and employees historically excluded from the unit by orders of the Washington Personnel Resources Board or its predecessors.
+2. All supervisory civil service registered nurse employees of the Department of Social and Health Services, excluding non-supervisory employees, the classifications of Registered Nurse 4 and Nursing Care Consultant Advisor, confidential employees, internal auditors, Washington Management Service employees (on and after July 1, 2004), employees in other bargaining units, and employees historically excluded from the unit by orders of the Washington Personnel Resources Board or its predecessors.

-ISSUED at Olympia, Washington, on this 19th day of February, 2004.
+ISSUED at Olympia, Washington, on this 12^{th} day of April, 2004.